justynroberts/samplepuppetmodule/README.md

 The configuration files for the different modules must be generated in the form `configuration-techno.yaml` and will be loaded in system order (generally ascii / alphabetical order).
 Keep in mind that the latest files overload the previous ones.

-### Using an already existing techno
+### Using an already existing technology

-To activate a module you must have at least for example (for the statsd techno):
+To activate a module you must have at least for example (for the statsd technology):

 `` yaml
   instana_agent :: modules :: statsd: